-You can think of Local Group Policy as way to perform decentralized Group Policy.
-That is, you need to run around, more or less, from machine to machine to set the Local Group Policy.
+You can think of Local Group Policy as way to perform desktop management in a decentralized way.
+That is, you're still running around, more or less, from machine to machine where you want to set the Local Group Policy.

 The other strategy is a centralized approach.
-Centralized Group Policy application works only in conjunction with Active Directory.
+Centralized Group Policy administration works only in conjunction with Active Directory.